FedCod: An Efficient Communication Protocol for Cross-Silo Federated Learning with Coding: 's Design

-For each client, the first priority is to upload its own data blocks.
-Therefore, each client maintains two upload queues.
-One is for the uploading of $k$ encoded data blocks of its own local model, named \textit{own-queue}; the other is for the forwarding the encoded data blocks from other clients, named \textit{other-queue}.
-If the \textit{own-queue} is not empty, the client prioritizes sending blocks in this queue to the server; otherwise, the client sends data blocks from the \textit{other-queue} to the server as a FIFO.
+To efficiently manage the transmission process, each client prioritizes uploading its own data blocks.
+Specifically, each client maintains two upload queues: \textit{own-queue} and \textit{other-queue}.
+The \textit{own-queue} is dedicated to the uploading of $k$ encoded data blocks of its local model.
+The \textit{other-queue} is used for forwarding the encoded data blocks from other clients.
+If the \textit{own-queue} is not empty, the client prioritizes sending blocks in this queue to the server; otherwise, the client sends data blocks from the \textit{other-queue} to the server in a first-in, first-out (FIFO) order.

-\subsubsection{Coded Aggregation}
+\subsection{Coded Aggregation}

 Unlike the download phase, the upload phase involves multiple sources sending data to a single sink, resulting in heavier and more complex data flow.
-By leveraging on-client aggregation, we can reduce network bandwidth usage and further improve communication efficiency.
+The amount of information that the server needs to receive is $n$ times the amount sent during the download phase and grows linearly with the number of clients, which can make the server a bottleneck as $n$ increases.
+At the same time, the coding redundancy increases exponentially, contributing further to the network load.
+Therefore, addressing the network issues through coding alone is challenging.

 Considering that coding works linearly on model partitions and most existing aggregation algorithms are linear, we design the Coded Aggregation (Coded-AGR) based on the coding strategy for upload in Section~\ref{sec:nc-upload}.
 By aggregating encoded data blocks on the client side, Coded-AGR allows clients' local model partitions to hitchhike on other clients' local model partition uploads, which can reduce bandwidth occupancy during the transmission of data blocks.
-Benefited from both coding and on-client aggregation, this approach improves network fluctuation tolerance and communication traffic savings.
+Benefiting from both coding and on-client aggregation, this approach improves network fluctuation tolerance and communication traffic savings.

-As shown in Figure~\ref{fig:arch-upload}, during the upload phase, each client encodes its local model into different data blocks and transmits them to other clients.
-Then, at the client side, data blocks with the same coefficient vector are aggregated into an AGR data block that is forwarded to the server.
-Instead of reconstructing all the individual local models, the server can reconstruct an aggregated global model from the AGR data blocks.
+During the upload phase, each client encodes its local model into different data blocks and transmits them to other clients.
+Then, on the client side, data blocks with the same coefficient vector are aggregated into an AGR data block that is forwarded to the server.
+Instead of reconstructing all individual local models, the server can reconstruct an aggregated global model from the AGR data blocks.